 Does your program consider a minimal cut-off score for USMLE exams?

 Yes.
-Completion of the USMLE steps, with a minimum score of 200, on first attempt or the Comlex.
+Completion of the USMLE steps, with a minimum passing score of 200 on first attempt of USMLE or COMLEX exams.

 Must IMG's be certified by the ECFMG to apply to your program?

 No, not to apply to our program, but ECFMG Certification must be verified by April 1, of the application year.

 Is Prior US clinical training required for IMG's?